ManhTrinhNguyen/Jenkins/README.md

   - The way to do that is in : `input {}` inside -> I have attr `message "Select the ENV to deploy to"` | Also I have attr `ok "ENV selected"` .
 Now I have Option attr `parameters {}` this parameters attr is the same one as the Parameters above

   - When I run this build .
 This build will be pause until User select Value

+### Multiple Branch Pipeline

+  - In Git repo usally I have 1 Main Branch and multiple children Branch like : Feature, Bugfix or etc ... .
+I can run test on all of them but I don't want to deploy them .
+However in Main Branch whenever a children Branch are merged Once it completed I want to Test, Build and Deploy afterward

+  - There is 2 main point :

+    - First, I need Pipeline for all the Branches so I can run test .
+The advantage of this is if I broke tests or something isn't working in the feature branch or bugfix branch before merging into Main Branch
 ---

 ## Project 2: Create a Jenkins Shared Library